DataLabTechTV/datalab/README.md

 ### scripts/

-Individual Bash or Python scripts for generic tasks, including catalog backup and restore.
+Individual bash or python scripts for generic tasks, including catalog backup or restore.

 ### local/